 A high-quality physical education curriculum inspires all pupils to succeed and excel in competitive sport and other physically demanding activities.
 It should provide opportunities for pupils to become physically confident in a way which supports their health and fitness.
 Opportunities to compete in sport and other activities build character and help to embed values such as fairness and respect.
 (Statutory Guidance 2013)

-P.E. is taught by class teachers within two sessions each week and will be a mix of indoor and outdoor activities through the year.
+PE is taught by class teachers or a specialist coach within two sessions each week and will be a mix of indoor and outdoor activities through the year.
 Children in Y5 have the opportunity to go swimming each week as one of their PE lessons.
 This is at no cost to parents.

-As well as this, we have external coaches who run enrichment days three times a year.
-These days mean that children are able to take part in many extra curricular sports that they may not have the chance to take part in outside of school.
+As well as this, we have external coaches who run enrichment days through the year.
+These days mean that children are able to take part in many sports that they may not have the chance to take part in outside of school.
 This includes indoor kurling, boccia, archery, fencing and goal ball.